 The installer you choose will typically file the net metering registration on your behalf.
 After the application waiting period has passed, you will have the right to install the system.

 There is no cap on the number of systems that can come online.
-Therefore, no one will be barred from participating unless their application is denied.
+Therefore, no one will be barred from participating unless their application is denied by the PUC.

-For excess energy sent back to the grid, net metering members will receive the statewide blended residential rate, currently $.15417 per kilowatt-hour (kWh).
-For systems 15 kW and smaller, members will receive an additional one cent per kWh for every kWh produced for 10 years.
+For excess energy sent back to the grid, net metering members will receive the blended residential rate, currently $.15831 per kilowatt-hour (kWh).

-In addition, members who transfer the Renewable Energy Certificates (RECs) associated with their projects to VEC will receive an additional one cent per kWh for every kWh produced for 10 years.
-Members who keep the RECs will be charged three cents per kWh for every kWh produced for the life of the system.
+Members who choose to retain the Renewable Energy Certificates (RECs) will be charged four cents per kWh for every kWh produced for the life of the system.
 (See explanation of RECs below).

 RECs are the claim to the renewability of the power a system generates.
 Applicants for net metering projects must decide whether or not they want to "retain ownership of any environmental attributes associated with the system,” ie retain the RECs associated with the system.

-If you choose to retain the RECs, you will be charged three cents per kilowatt-hour for the energy the system produces.
-If you choose to not retain the RECs, you will be transferring the RECs to VEC, and will receive an additional one cent per kilowatt-hour for the energy the system produces.
+If you choose to retain the RECs, you will be charged four cents per kilowatt-hour for the energy the system produces.

 Your installer should be familiar with the credit difference.
 Once you choose how you want to handle the RECs, you will not be able to change your decision, according to the PUC's Rule 5.100 - Rule Pertaining to Construction and Operation of Net-Metering Systems.